kubecost/docs/getting-started.md

 1. Enable the [AWS Spot Instance data feed](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-data-feeds.html).
 2. Provide the required S3 bucket information in Settings (example shown above).
-3. Create and attach an IAM role account which can be used to read this bucket.
+3. Create and attach an IAM role account that can be used to read this bucket.
 Here's an example policy:

 ```
 {